udacity/FCND-Backyard-Flyer/README.md

 * LANDING: the vehicle is landing on the ground
 * DISARMING: the vehicle is disarming

 While the drone is in each state, you will need to check transition criteria with a registered callback.
-If the transition criteria is met, you will set the next state and pass along any commands to the drone.
+If the transition criteria are met, you will set the next state and pass along any commands to the drone.
 For example:

 ~~~
 @self.on_message(mt.MSG_STATE)
-def state_callback(msg_name,msg):
+def state_callback(msg_name, msg):
 	if self.state == States.DISARMING:
     	if ~msg.armed:
         	self.release_control()